symfony/symfony-docs/templating.rst

   is missing (e.g. ``Blog``), the template lives at ``Resources/views/layout.html.twig`` inside AcmeBlogBundle.

-Using this namespaced syntax instead of their real file paths to refer to bundle templates is part of the bundle overriding mechanism.
-This allows applications to :ref:`override templates that live inside any bundle <override-templates>`.
+Using this namespaced syntax instead of the real file paths allows applications to :ref:`override templates that live inside any bundle <override-templates>`.

 Template Suffix